UWSEDS/uwseds.github.io/grading.md

 There is a question in each homework where we ask you to describe your process for doing the homework.
-If you do decide to use AI Assists in the homeworks, we ask that you use that question to descibe to us what tool you used and how you used it so that we can understand the diversty of approachs and adapt our class materials in the future.
+If you do decide to use AI Assists in the homeworks, we ask that you use that question to descibe to us what tool you used and how you used it so that we can understand the diversity of approachs and adapt our class materials in the future.
+If you tell us that you used an AI assist and how you used it, it will not negatively affect your grade on the homeworks.

 * You are welcome to investigate AI assists for your class project.
 AI assisted tooling is being used in many cases to build software and if you are interested